deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-only-access-creation/member-account-access-creation/README.md

    `Alias`- Alias is required for provider block in Terraform.
 For each member account alias should be unique.<br>
    `region`- Enter region for member account where access needs to be created.<br>
    `member_account_id`- Enter member account id to assume access in member account.
 This is the member account id where access will be created.<br>
-   `ccs_mem_account_id` - Member account id where cloud compliance resources are deployed.
+   `ccs_mem_account_id` - Member account id where Deepfence cloud scanner resources are deployed.
 This will be used to set trust policy to access role in member accounts.<br>

-2. Download [this](https://github.com/deepfence/terraform-aws-cloud-compliance/tree/main/examples/organizational/deploy-with-member-account-read-only-access-creation/member-account-access-creation/startup) bash script in the same folder, run it to **automate** the creation of Terraform files, running of Terraform scripts to create access. <br><br>
+2. Download [this](https://github.com/deepfence/terraform-aws-cloud-scanner/tree/main/examples/organizational/deploy-with-member-account-read-only-access-creation/member-account-access-creation/startup) bash script in the same folder, run it to **automate** the creation of Terraform files, running of Terraform scripts to create access. <br><br>
    ```shell
    chmod +x startup
    ./startup